Home Research Publications Courses

 Why are there no make-up exams?
 First, as I mentioned above, this is biology, not cosmetology.
-Second, unless you have been in an isolation chamber since the original exam, and I have proof, I have to assume that you have some knowledge about the content, format and general themes covered in the the original exam, maybe even detailed knowledge.
-Third, of course, I could change the exam, but then if you get a good grade people who took the original might complain that it was not fair.
-Fourth, in the case of a final exam and if I am working on a temporary, per-course basis, please note that my employment with the university might end very soon after the final exam, so I would probably be long gone.
+Second, unless you have been in an isolation chamber since the original exam, and I have proof, I have to assume that you have some knowledge, and maybe even detailed knowledge, about the content and format of the the original exam.
+Third, of course, I could change the exam, but then if you get a good grade people who took the original might complain that it was not fair, and if you get a poor grade, YOU might think that it was unfair.
+Fourth, in the case of a final exam, if I am working on a temporary, per-course basis, please note that my employment with the university might end very soon after the final exam, so I would probably be long gone.
 If there is a final exam, someone else would likely be in charge of it, and that person might not know anything about what was taught in class.
 You should lobby your university to hire only full-time and permanent teaching staff.

 Do you have office hours?
 Yes, I do, to the extent required by official university policies.
 The official office hours are indicated in the syllabus.
 However, I usually CHOOSE to extend my office hours to ANY TIME: in or out of the office, on or off campus, with the exceptions noted below.